netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - A server should return packets on the same path on which they were received.
-  - Generally a server SHOULD respond on the same path on which the data was originally requested, unless the new path has been validated.
+  - Generally, a server SHOULD respond on the same path on which the data was originally requested, unless the new path has been validated.
     This ensures that the path does not violate the path policy of the client.
-  - A server SHOULD NOT create new path.
-Any new path may violate a client's path policy.
+  - A server SHOULD NOT create new paths.
+This is also stated in
+    {{Section 9 of QUIC-TRANSPORT}}.
+Servers may communicate a preferred address after the initial handshake.
+However, it is recommended to avoid that because any new path may violate a client's path policy.
   - Returning probing packets on the same network path on which they were received: This greatly simplifies RTT estimation, see {{rtt}}.

-- Clients may replace expired paths with identical paths without performing path migration / validation.
+- Clients may replace expired or soon-to-expire paths with identical paths without performing path migration / validation.

 - Within a QUIC-MP session, every SCION network path should be used only with one path ID.
-However, it may be reused if the path was abandoned or closed.
+However, it may be reused if the path was abandoned or closed by QUIC.
 This is the responsibility of the path selection algorithm, regardless of whether it is considered part of SCION or part of QUIC-MP.